Jean-Jacques Liabeuf: Biographie

 Jean-Jacques Liabeuf was born in Saint-Étienne to André Louis Liabeuf and Marie Vignal.
 His father died when he was four years old and his mother had to bring him up alone, together with his brother.
 At the age of fourteen, he was taken on as an apprentice in a gunsmith's shop, but only stayed there for six months before starting his training as a shoemaker.
 At the age of sixteen, when he had completed his apprenticeship, he left the family home to practise his skills as an itinerant shoemaker, travelling from village to village.

 Nothing is known of the next four years, except that he returned to his home town and he committed a number of petty thefts that earned him two convictions: on 26 February 1907, he was imprisoned for four months, and on 7 June of the same year he was sentenced to three months and one day for stealing lead.
 Because of the repeat offence, the sentence was accompanied by a five-year ban on living in Saint-Étienne.
 On his release, he enlisted and was sent to the African battalions.

-After completing his military service, he moved to Paris, where he worked as a shoemaker and met and fell in love with Alexandrine Pigeon, a prostitute under the control of his pimp Gaston, who was also a police informer.
+After completing his military service, he moved to Paris, where he worked as a shoemaker and met and fell in love with Alexandrine Pigeon, a prostitute under the control of the pimp Gaston, who was also a police informer.
 In the company of Pigeon, he was arrested on 31 July 1909 by two vice officers, Maugras and Vors, who suspected him of pimping.
-On 14 August, he was tried without the presence of his lawyer, who was having lunch in town and had been exonerated by a pneumatic tube, and sentenced to three months' imprisonment, a 100-franc fine and a five-year residence ban for "special vagrancy" (procuring).
+On 14 August, he was tried without the presence of his lawyer, who was having lunch in town and had excused himself by means of a pneumatic tube, and sentenced to three months' imprisonment, a 100-franc fine and a five-year residence ban for "special vagrancy" (procuring).
 When his sentence expired, he did not leave Paris, as he was required to do, and was arrested again by the police for failing to comply with this sanction, and sentenced to one month's imprisonment on 16 November 1909.